The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Transcript Processing Details

 Most electronic PDF transcripts are processed within an hour of order placement.
 All non-PDF delivery methods require a minimum of one to two days processing time.
 Processing may be longer during peak periods (e.g. final exams, graduation) or if the student attended prior to 1991.
-Additional time may also be required due to college closures.
-Closure notices will be posted on the Medaille College website.
+Additional time may also be required due to university closures.
+Closure notices will be posted on the Medaille University website.
 Under most circumstances, an electronic PDF transcript order will be processed despite closures and peak delays.

 Students may access unofficial transcripts through Medaille360.

 Unofficial transcripts are no longer available to anyone who does not have access to Medaille360.
-This includes anyone who has not attended Medaille College within one year.
+This includes anyone who has not attended Medaille University within one year.
 Official transcripts should be ordered through the electronic system, National Student Clearinghouse.

 Degrees are typically awarded approximately three weeks following the commencement conferral date for each term.
 Degree information will not appear on transcripts until that time.
 Select “Hold for Degree” when ordering your transcript via National Student Clearinghouse.
 Once conferral is complete, the transcript will be sent.